OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

 NastranParser accepts the name of the header as a string of all lower case letters with sane spacing as well as the header presented in the output file (stripped of spaces at the beginning and end).
 Do note that as of this writing, if it cannot find the header, it will break.
 If it cannot find the column names you specify, it will break.
 Right now, even though the user specifies a smaller grid of values they want returned, the value of the variable will only be result[0][0].
 This will change in future versions.

 One of the main reasons for supporting retrieving multiple columns is that you can access the parser outside of design variable declaration.
-NastranComponent has an attribute ``parser'' which is the NastranParser after it's run nastran.
+NastranComponent has an attribute ``parser'' which is the NastranParser after it's run Nastran.
 After you call super(...).execute(), you could retrieve values by calling the parser's get function, in an identical fashion to the design variable declaration:

     >>> displacement_vector = self.parser.get("displacement vector",
                                               1,